Stress and suicide are connected in complex ways.

 Taking the Next Step Toward Help

-Recognizing these warning signs and taking action can make all the difference.
+Learning to recognize the warning signs early on can make all the difference.

 Taking the first step may feel daunting, but it’s a step toward relief, support, and hope.